yavorgeorgiev2004/autobiography/README.md

 **Value to Users:**

 **For Recruiters/Employers:**
-- Quick assessment of technical skills and coding style.
+- Easy and quick assessment  of  coding style.
 - Understanding of my background and interests.
 - Easy contact method.
-- Clear display of technical capabilities.
+- Clear display of technical skills.

-**For Personal Networking(Friends and like -minded individuals):**
+**For Personal Networking(Friends and like-minded individuals):**
 -Storytelling of my life across two cities.
-- Possible hared interests and hobbies.
+- Possible similar interests and hobbies.
 - Accessible contact information.

 ---